francescotm/infovis2015/readme.md

 Then, I multiplied the density to the surface of the city, to give a proportional representation of the cities on the map (otherwise, a small but very dense town would appear to be as big as Paris, for example).

-This number (density * surface) is divided by 2 and by a decimal factor, to calculate the radius of each ellipse.
+This number (density * surface) is divided by 2 and multiplied by a decimal factor, to calculate the radius of each ellipse.

 The radius is then used to check when the mouse is hovering or picking a specific city.